Anticipated closing costs

 • Title Insurance

-Sellers: As we hammer out your deal, I'll not only work to get the optimal sales price, but I'll also advocate for reduced closing costs.
+Sellers: As we hammer out your deal, I'll not only work to get the very best sales price, but I'll also advocate for lower closing costs.
 And once we've arrived at an agreement, I'll describe in detail the closing costs so you are aware of exactly what you're paying for.

-Buyers: When purchasing a home in San Diego County, you'll be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's prior experience and is required to be within a reasonable range so you're not shocked when you come to closing time.
-I'll be happy to go through the LE with you, answering your questions and highlighting any estimates that seem off.
+Buyers: If you're buying real estate in San Diego County, you will be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's prior experience and is required to be within an acceptable range so you're not astonished when you show up at closing time.
+I'll be glad to go through the LE with you, answering your questions and highlighting any estimates that seem questionable.

 Got a Question?